 4. Design flexibility

+Portable studio light is available on the market.
 Chip LED are so small that they can be designed into many shapes and sizes.
 For instance, pocket light is a small luminaire that is as tiny as a name card holder that photography hobbyists can easily utilize.
 COB is a compact light-emitting diode panel that features homogeneous luminosity and great energy efficiency.
 It consists LED chips mounted on a substrate and appears as a single luminous source, appropriate for outdoor and indoor applications.
 For more details about portable luminaire, see COLBOR PL Series.

 5. Dimming capability